French-German double-degree program

 Places in the Master double degree program are limited.
 Applications need to consist of the following:

-informal application letter;
+- informal application letter;

-certified copy of the Bachelor's certificate attesting the final grade;
+- certified copy of the Bachelor's certificate attesting the final grade;

-certified copy of the Master's program transcript;
+- certified copy of the Master's program transcript;

-recommendation letter of a university lecturer;
+- recommendation letter of a university lecturer;

-proof of language skills (e.g., high school degrees, certificates, etc.).
+- proof of language skills (e.g., high school degrees, certificates, etc.).

 Participants of the Master double degree program spend the second year of the Master course (starting at 1.
-September), of another 60 ECTS credit points, at École Polytechnique.
-There a coherent research phase of twelve months is completed in one of the scientific working groups; in parallel, compulsory modules (mostly lectures) of an M2 program in physics offered by the École Polytechnique will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.
-The Master thesis will be prepared at the École Polytechnique.
-The recommended M2 program is "Nanoscience".
+September), of another 60 ECTS credit points, at Institut Polytechnique de Paris.
+There, a coherent research phase of twelve months is completed in one of the scientific working groups; in parallel, compulsory modules (mostly lectures) of a Master-2 program in physics offered by the Institut Polytechnique de Paris will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.
+The Master thesis will be prepared at the Institut Polytechnique de Paris.
+The recommended Master-2 program is "Materials Science and Nano-Objects".
 The choice of courses is done in coordination with the program responsibles.

 Participants in the Master double degree program will receive a monthly mobility allowance of 300 euros/month from the French-German University for ten months during their stay in France.
 We also expect to be able to assist participants by providing affordable accommodation on the campus of École Polytechnique.